Paul Manafort: Early life and education

 Paul John Manafort Jr. was born on April 1, 1949, in New Britain, Connecticut.
-Manafort's parents are Antoinette Mary Manafort (née Cifalu; 1921–2003) and Paul John Manafort Sr. (1923–2013).
+Manafort's parents are Antoinette Mary Manafort (born Cifalu; 1921–2003) and Paul John Manafort Sr. (1923–2013).
 His grandfather immigrated to the United States from Italy in the early 20th century, settling in Connecticut.
 He founded the construction company New Britain House Wrecking Company in 1919 (later renamed Manafort Brothers Inc.).
-His father served in the U.S. Army combat engineers during World War II and was mayor of New Britain from 1965 to 1971.
-His father was indicted in a corruption scandal in 1981 but not convicted.
+His father served in the U.S. Army combat engineers during World War II and served as mayor of New Britain from 1965 to 1971.
+His father was indicted in a corruption scandal in 1981 but was not convicted.

 In 1967, Manafort graduated from St. Thomas Aquinas High School, a private Roman Catholic secondary school, in New Britain.
 He attended Georgetown University, where he received his B.S. in business administration in 1971 and his J.D. in 1974.

 Career

 Between 1977 and 1980, Manafort practiced law with the firm of Vorys, Sater, Seymour and Pease in Washington, D.C.